UomMobileDevelopment/Lesson_08_2018-19/README.md

 # Lesson_09_2019-20
-Using ContentProvider for accessing internal system values such as Contact Info and GPS signal
+Using ContentProvider for accessing internal system values such as Contact Info

 Useful online resources